 - A little confusing for new users, desktop app still in beta phase

 When you use Scatter, all your important data is stored on your device.
 When Scatter does send any data to a blockchain, it’s only transmitted as a “hashed fingerprint”, which is an irreversible jumble of characters and numbers.

-Scatter currently supports the EOS and Ethereum blockchains, but more will be added in the future.
+Scatter currently supports the EOS and Ethereum blockchains, but more will be added in future.
 While the setup process is easy, newcomers to blockchain and digital currency might find it a little difficult to wrap their head around.
-A desktop version is also in the works, but was in the beta phase at time of writing in July 2018.
+A desktop version is also in the works, but was in the beta phase at time of writing (July 2018).

 Greymass eos-voter (desktop wallet)

 - Has all the tools you need to manage your EOS coins, supports full interaction with the EOS blockchain

 - Other options may be better suited to beginners